wingyu/daedal/README.md

 most basic parts of the DSL (and the parts I use for work), so if you want to help out with the project to meet your needs please feel free to contribute!
 I just ask that you:

-* Fork the project.
+* Fork the project
-* Make your changes or additions.
+* Make your changes or additions
 * Add tests!
-My goal is complete test coverage, so please take the effort to make them pretty comprehensive.
+My goal is to keep Daedal a thoroughly tested project
-* Send me a pull request.
+* Send me a pull request

-Feedback or suggestions are also always welcome.
+Feedback or suggestions are also always welcome!

 License
 -------